-Six HIIT sessions over a 2-3 week period have been shown to improve muscle strength in physically active men and women.
-Frequency of age, and as an exercise that has been shown to enhance the quality of life.
+Six HIIT sessions over a 2-3 week period have improved muscle strength in physically active men and women.
+Frequency of age and an exercise that has been shown to enhance the quality of life.

 Similarly, maximal strength (peak strength) is an essential determinant of athletic performance throughout life and decreases and decreases over the years.

 Both show a significant disadvantage for high-performance competitive athletes.
-To overcome this physiological deterioration requires training programs tailored to older athletes.
+Overcome this physiological deterioration requires training programs tailored to older athletes.

 In a recent study from 2017, HIIT training (6 weeks in duration) significantly increased absolute and relative peak power and slightly raised free testosterone in high-level male athletes ages 55 to 65.

-This shows that HIIT training can improve peak power and a slight increase in free testosterone.
+This shows that HIIT training can improve peak power and slightly increase free testosterone.